 - Residents vote for one nominee but the nominees with the least support in the first round are eliminated and the top two nominees go head to head in a second round.
 This ensures the winner has a majority but may be hard to organise considering the logistics of holding multiple elections.

 - Similar to a caucus, residents rank the nominees according to their preference and the nominees with the least votes are eliminated one by one.
-Each time we transfer those votes to the next preference that the resident voted for.
-This ensures the candidate has the support of most people and can be achieved in one round of elections but can be complicated to manage in a transparent way, though not impossible.
+Each time we transfer those votes to the next preference the resident voted for.
+This ensures the candidate has the support of most people.
+This can be achieved in one round of elections but can be difficult to manage in a transparent way, although it is not impossible.

 Some thought needs to be given to how you will verify who is eligible to vote in a ward caucus or primary election as this will be managed by volunteers from the Ward Platform and won’t be overseen by the IEC.
 We can easily check if a resident is registered to vote in the ward by checking on the IEC website using their ID number.

 While only citizens are allowed to vote in local government elections, a Ward Councillor represents everyone who lives in the ward including immigrant families, refugees and asylum seekers.
-So we should consider allowing everybody who lives in the ward to take part in the open caucus or primary election if they can prove that they live there.
+So we should consider allowing everybody who lives in the ward to take part in the open caucus or primary election.

 Justice Democrats – Nominations for Progressive Democrat candidates